-SCWDB and VCCS programs funded by WIOA funds must not extract information from WIOA (ETA) funded programs for any purpose not stated in the grant agreement, contract, and/or memorandum of understanding (MOU).
+Programs financially supported by WIOA Title I must not extract information from WIOA (ETA) funded programs for any purpose not stated in the grant agreement, contract, and/or memorandum of understanding (MOU).

 Access to any PII created by the ETA grant must be restricted to only those employees of the grant recipient, SCWDB and VCCS programs funded by WIOA funds that need it in their official capacity to perform duties in connection with the scope of work in the grant agreement, contract or MOU.